About Francis Benali

-After 389 games with Southampton Francis, or Franny as he’s more affectionately known, is still a fans favourite today thanks to his commitment to the club, hardworking attitude and ferocious, full-blooded tackles.
+After 389 games with Southampton FC, Francis, or Franny as he’s more affectionately known, is still a fans’ favourite today, thanks to his commitment to the club, hardworking attitude and ferocious, full-blooded tackles.
 Many fans will remember Franny playing through injuries to help the team, including famously playing on with a broken arm!

-As a loyal servant to Saints his time with the club saw Franny working under various managers and many emotional ups and downs for the club.
-Throughout though he remained a regular on the team sheet thanks to his never give less than 100% approach.
-An excellent Southampton playing career came to an end as he made his final appearance in 2004 against Bayern Munich in a friendly.
+As a loyal servant to Saints, his time with the club saw Franny working under various managers and many emotional ups and downs for the club.
+Throughout though, he remained a regular on the team sheet thanks to his ‘never give less than 100%’ approach.
+An excellent playing career came to an end as he made his final appearance in 2004 friendly against Bayern Munich.

-Since retiring Franny has remained a big part of Southampton Football Club – working with the Saints Foundation – as well as being a Head Coach and Director of fellow Saints legend Matt Le Tissier’s youth academy.
+Since retiring, Franny has remained a big part of Southampton Football Club, working regularly with Saints Foundation and becoming a Club Ambassador.

 Benali’s knowledge and experience within the game has seen him regularly on TV, the radio or in the papers offering his thoughts and opinions on footballing matters.